Some parts of this page may be machine-translated.

 4. Utilizing Quality Management Tools to Streamline Multilingual Translation

 With the introduction of the EU Machinery Directive, the demand for multilingual support has increased more than ever.
-In such a situation, it is essential to establish an efficient and accurate translation system for multilingual translation.
-The use of quality management tools is indispensable for achieving this.
-For example, by using translation memories and glossaries, it is possible to work efficiently while maintaining consistency.
-Additionally, by automatically detecting errors with QA (Quality Assurance) tools and LLM (Large Language Model) proofreading tools, and visualizing progress with project management tools, it is possible to enhance translation accuracy while speeding up the work.
-Utilizing these tools can also help reduce costs while shortening delivery times.
-It seems that how to incorporate quality management tools will be an important point to smoothly address the regulations.
+In this situation, it is essential to establish an efficient and accurate translation system for multilingual translation.
+Utilizing quality management tools is indispensable for achieving this.
+For example, using translation memories and glossaries allows for efficient work while maintaining consistency.
+Additionally, by automatically detecting errors with QA (Quality Assurance) tools and proofreading tools using LLM (Large Language Models), and visualizing progress with project management tools, it is possible to enhance translation accuracy while speeding up the work process.
+By leveraging these tools, it is also possible to reduce costs while expecting shorter delivery times.
+How to incorporate quality management tools will be a key point in smoothly addressing the regulations.

 5. Certification and Quality Assurance Supporting Multilingual Translation